Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 That’s why you need this innovative medicine dropper.

 It since medicine to the side of the cheek to keep the baby from spitting it up.
-She’ll never taste it, so she won’t fight.
+She’ll never taste it so that she won’t fight.

 Even better, the tip is shaped like a pacifier.
 In fact, you can use it as a pacifier.